refayathaque/azure-104-notes/README.md

 - Public IP Addresses - You have to create them as a separate resource in Azure, when creating choose things like IP Version, IP address assignment (Dynamic/Static), DNS name label, etc.
 - Network Routing - Done using Route Tables - Which are lists of IP address ranges - Tells Azure how to handle traffic over the VNet - Contains a set of rules, called routes, that specifies how packets should be routed in a VNet.
 Associated to Subnets, & each packet leaving a Subnet is handled based on the associated route table.
 Each route table can be associated to multiple subnets, but a subnet can only be associated to a single route table.
 Packets are matched to routes using the destination, which can be an IP address, a VNet gateway, a virtual appliance, or the internet - When creating a route table the "Address prefix" will have the Subnet's Address space (traffic from), & the "Next hop address" (traffic to) will be that of the "Next hop type's" associated IP - You will also have to "Associate Subnets" when setting up Route Tables
 - Virtual Private Network (VPN) - Allows you to join an external machine/network to an Azure network - Private connection, so there is end-to-end encryption of traffic - Able to access systems bu their private IP address (that have them) - 3 options in Azure: Point to Site (P2S) VPN, Site to Site (S2S) VPN, & Express Route - Both P2S & S2S VPN traffic travel over the public internet but in an encrypted form - S2S requires a physical VPN gateway on your side
   - Before Azure accepts a P2S VPN connection, the user has to be authenticated first.
-There are two mechanisms that Azure offers to authenticate a connecting user:
+There are 2 mechanisms that Azure offers to authenticate a connecting user:
     - When using the native Azure certificate authentication, a client certificate that is present on the device is used to authenticate the connecting user.
       - Certificates are used by Azure to authenticate clients connecting to a VNet over a Point-to-Site VPN connection.
 Once you obtain a root certificate, you upload the public key information to Azure.
 The root certificate is then considered 'trusted' by Azure for connection over P2S to the virtual network.
 You also generate client certificates from the trusted root certificate, & then install them on each client computer.
 The client certificate is used to authenticate the client when it initiates a connection to the VNet.
       - You can _either generate a unique certificate for each client, or you can use the same certificate for multiple clients._ The advantage to generating unique client certificates is the ability to revoke a single certificate.
 Otherwise, if multiple clients use the same client certificate to authenticate & you revoke it, you'll need to generate & install new certificates for every client that uses that certificate.